CAPABILITY · SALES & LEAD-GEN

 Which calendar systems does this connect to?

-Google Calendar and Microsoft 365 (Outlook) are the primary integrations, covering the majority of professional service businesses.
+Google Calendar and productivity suite (Outlook) are the primary integrations, which cover most professional service businesses.
 Cal.com is also supported for teams that want an open-source scheduling layer sitting between the agent and the underlying calendar.
-The agent reads your actual availability in real time — it doesn't work from a static availability template — so any last-minute blocks or new meetings are reflected immediately when the next prospect reply comes in.
+The agent reads your actual availability in real time rather than working from a static template, so any last-minute block or new meeting is reflected the moment the next prospect reply comes in.
+That is the difference between a tool that double-books you and one you can trust to speak on your behalf without supervision.

-Can I control how the agent sounds when it's scheduling on my behalf?
+Can I control how the agent sounds when it schedules on my behalf?

-Yes, and this is worth spending time on during setup.
-The agent's tone is configured by reviewing a sample of your actual outbound emails and matching the register — how formal you are, whether you use first names immediately, how much warmth you front-load before the scheduling ask.
+Yes, and it is worth spending time on during setup.
+We configure the agent's tone by reviewing a sample of your real outbound emails and matching the register: how formal you are, whether you use first names right away, how much warmth you front-load before the ask.
 If you send short, direct emails, the agent sends short, direct proposals.
-If your style includes a sentence of context before the ask, the agent mirrors that.
+If you put a line of context before the ask, the agent mirrors that.
 You review and approve a set of sample exchanges before go-live.
-Tone can be adjusted at any point on the retainer if your approach changes or you want a different register for a specific prospect segment.
+Tone can be adjusted any time through support if your approach changes or you want a different register for a specific prospect segment.
+The point is that the prospect should not be able to tell a system handled the scheduling.

 Can prospects see my full calendar availability?

-No. Prospects only see the specific windows you've designated for external bookings — typically a few slots per day drawn from a buffer-protected availability block.
-They never see your full calendar, existing meeting titles, or the gaps between appointments.
-The privacy model works by reading your calendar to know what's blocked, then proposing only from a configured set of bookable windows.
-You can set different availability pools for different meeting types — a shorter window for 20-minute intro calls versus a longer window for 60-minute working sessions — and the agent selects from the right pool based on context.
+No. Prospects only see the specific windows you have designated for outside bookings, usually a few slots a day drawn from a buffer-protected block.
+They never see your full calendar, your existing meeting titles, or the gaps between appointments.
+The privacy model works by reading your calendar to know what is blocked, then proposing only from a configured set of bookable windows.
+You can set different availability pools for different meeting types, a shorter window for 20-minute intro calls and a longer one for 60-minute working sessions, and the agent picks from the right pool based on context.
+Your real schedule stays private while the prospect still gets a clean set of choices.

 How does the agent handle reschedules and no-shows?

-Reschedule requests are handled in the same thread the agent is already managing.
-When a prospect replies asking to move a meeting, the agent checks current availability and replies with new options within minutes.
-The confirmed meeting gets updated on both calendars and a new reminder fires automatically.
-For no-shows, the agent sends a follow-up after a configurable window — defaulting to two hours post-meeting time — with a short message that assumes good faith and offers to rebook.
-The follow-up cadence is yours to configure: one message and done, or a two-touch sequence over 48 hours.
-The agent doesn't pressure — it reopens the door cleanly and stops if there's no response.
+Reschedules are handled in the same thread the agent is already managing.
+When a prospect asks to move a meeting, the agent checks current availability and replies with new options within minutes.
+The confirmed meeting updates on both calendars and a fresh reminder fires automatically.
+For no-shows, the agent sends a follow-up after a window you set, defaulting to two hours past the meeting time, with a short message that assumes good faith and offers to rebook.
+The cadence is yours to configure: one message and done, or a two-touch sequence over 48 hours.
+The agent does not pressure anyone.
+It reopens the door cleanly and stops if there is no response.

-What happens if the scheduling conversation gets complicated — different timezones, a request to add a second person, unusual meeting length?
+What happens when scheduling gets complicated, like different timezones, a second attendee, or an unusual meeting length?

-Timezone detection runs automatically from email metadata and, when available, explicit mentions in the prospect's message.
+Timezone detection runs automatically from email metadata and, when present, explicit mentions in the prospect's message.
 The agent always proposes times in the prospect's local time alongside yours to avoid confusion.
-For non-standard meeting lengths, the agent matches whatever the prospect requests against your availability for that duration — a 90-minute working session pulls from your longer blocks.
+For non-standard lengths, the agent matches whatever the prospect requests against your availability for that duration, so a 90-minute working session pulls from your longer blocks.
 Adding a second attendee is handled by requesting their email and copying them on the confirmation.
-For situations genuinely outside the agent's scope — say, a prospect who wants to negotiate the agenda before agreeing to a time — the agent flags the thread for human review rather than sending a mismatched reply.
+For situations genuinely outside its scope, say a prospect who wants to negotiate the agenda before agreeing to a time, the agent flags the thread for human review rather than firing off a mismatched reply.
+You stay in control of the judgment calls while the agent absorbs the repetitive coordination.